The Festival's

 Festival venue: Exhibition of Achievements of National Economy (VDNKh)

-Exhibition of Achievements of National Economy (VDNKh) is the world's largest exposition, museum, and recreational complex.
-Since its opening on August 1, 1939, it has undergone several name changes — VSKhV, VDNKh SSSR, VVC.
-Today, VDNKh is a unique space for museum and exhibition projects, international trade shows and congresses, festivals, and celebrations.
+The Exhibition of National Economic Achievements (or VDNKh in Russian) is the largest exhibition, museum, and recreational complex in the world.
+Since its opening on August 1, 1939, the name has changed several times.
+Today, ENEA is a unique space for museum and exhibition projects, international business exhibitions and congresses, festivals, and celebrations.

 Organazing committee